• Skip to main content

 The muscles get tired and their tendons and ligaments can get damaged, which means inflammation and pain.

-2. Circulation – standing still for long periods reduces blood flow to your muscles.
+2. Poor Circulation – standing still for long periods reduces blood flow to your muscles.
 The lack of movement reduces the blood returning to the heart.

 This causes the veins to become inflamed and the muscles, which don’t get enough blood supply, start to ache.